nicercode/nicercode.github.io/source/intro/preliminaries.md

 2. It will make your life easier: it's got lots of features that help people, especially beginners.
-It will help you organise your work, develop good work flows.
+It will help you organise your work, develop good workflows.
 On the other hand, it's not very intrusive and if you use a different interface (such as the plain R interface that you installed) it will feel very similar.

 ## Getting started with RStudio